Check out our mathematically curious dice. Like the Non Transitive Grime Dice, The Go First Dice, the Skew Dice and loads more.

 All the best maths books from our founders and friends.
 Best sellers from the like of Matt Parker, Steve Mould, Simon Singh and Rob Eastaway.

 You're hopefully already aware of the brilliant Möbius band - a strip of paper wrapped round with a twist, which exhibits some peculiar mathematical properties (try drawing a line all the way around one, or cutting it half).
 In fact, if you haven't...

 The premise of Manifold is deceptively simple.
 Fold a piece of paper into a 4x4 square so all the black squares are on the top and all the white squares are on the bottom (gray squares must be hidden).
 There...

 Signed copy of Full Frontal Nerdity + free download

 Maths Gear's very own Steve Mould and Matt Parker perform sell-out live shows as Festival Of The Spoken Nerd, along with geek songstress Helen Arney.
-Their 2014 tour show, Full Frontal Nerdity, is now a fantastic Digital Disc of the Versatile kind (it's a...
+Their first tour show, Full Frontal Nerdity, is now a fantastic Digital Disc of the Versatile kind (it's...

 Signed copy of Just For Graphs + free download